St Leonard's Church, Hythe: History

 St Leonard's Church was originally completed in the late 11th Century.

 Burials and memorials

 Lionel Lukin, credited with inventing the self-righting lifeboat, is buried in the parish churchyard.

 Ossuary

-St Leonard's Church is one of only two churches in England to contain a surviving crypt/ossurary, the other being Holy Trinity church in Rothwell, Northamptonshire.
+St Leonard's Church is one of only two churches in England to contain a surviving ossuary, the other being Holy Trinity church in Rothwell, Northamptonshire.
 It has "the largest and best-preserved collection of ancient human skulls and bones in Britain".

 The chancel, from 1220, covers a processional ossuary (a bone store, more commonly found on the continent) lined with 2,000 skulls and 8,000 thigh bones.
 They date from the mediaeval period, probably having been stored after removal, to make way for new graves.
 This was common in England, but bones were usually dispersed, and this is thus a rare collection.
 Several of the skulls show marks of trepanning.

 The ossuary is estimated to contain the remains of around 2000–4000 individuals.